Hallowed Eve and All Saints Day meditation

 Like most, my early memories of holiday festivities are varied and (mostly) pleasant.
 But Halloween stands out, with the most distinct memories, since it involved an evening of roaming (without adult supervision) in homemade costumes throughout the small town where I lived, collecting sweet treats in decorated paper bags.

-In deep-water baptist territory, All Saints Day—following "All Hallows Eve" (part of the origins of Halloween)—was never mentioned, much less observed.
+In Southern-flavored baptist territory, All Saints Day—following “All Hallows Eve” (part of the origins of Halloween)—was never mentioned, much less observed.
 We didn’t believe in saints.
 Though we did have Annie Armstrong and Lottie Moon, namesakes of bi-annual mission offerings—a surprisingly feminine pantheon for a body with severely circumscribed leadership roles for women.

 I now believe there is no observance in the liturgical year in greater need of recovery than All Saints Day.
 In turbulent times and turgid circumstances, we need the sustenance of resilient memory.

 Remembrance of those gone before us provides the buoyancy to continue the struggle despite bleak prospects.
 Such stories perform vivid reminders that (a) we are not the first to encounter hard times and (b) the assurance that sustenance (beyond our own ingenuity) will be provided.

 Even more: Telling stories of faithful witness—with faces and names and details—is far and away the most effective means of catching courage and transmitting hope.
 We need a horizon beyond market reports, electoral predictions, and the cacophony of broken-hearted headlines.

 The work of imperial powers over a conquered people always begins with the suppression of indigenous language and, thereby, the people’s ancestral stories.

 Jesus’ primary mode of communication was stories—not because he was pre-modern or philosophically illiterate, but because he knew stories have an animating power that propositions and apologetics lack.
 It’s still true.